The Sniffing Accountant

-The episode was written by creators of Seinfeld, Larry David and Jerry Seinfeld, and directed by Tom Cherones.
-To research for one of this episode's recurring jokes where the characters feel others' shirt sleeves between their thumb and forefinger, David did this himself, assessing the different kinds of fabric and the owners' reactions.
+The episode was written by the creators of Seinfeld, Larry David and Jerry Seinfeld, and directed by Tom Cherones.
+To research the recurring joke of taking a stranger's clothing material between thumb and forefinger, David did this himself, assessing the different kinds of fabric and the owners' reactions.
 The episode received positive reviews from critics and received a 19.1/21 Nielsen rating.